-8 See J.M.
-Hales: 'The pastoral system of the Meidob', Ph.D., University of Cambridge, n.d.
+8 See J M. Hales: 'The pastoral system of the Meidob', Ph.D., University of Cambridge, n.d.

-CHAPTER II
+CHAPTER TWO

-The Politics of Water
+The politics of water

 The provision of permanent water supplies in Western Sudan clearly has benefits for the people in general.
-Against these should be set both (a) the financial costs and (b) the structural consequences, in socio-economic, political and ecological terms.
+Against these should be set both (a) the financial costs and (b) the structural consequences, in both socio-economic, political and ecological terms.